devdo-eu/macau/README.md

 `conda env create -f environment.yml`
 Next change environment with:
 `conda activate macau`
-now you can run the game locally using `python macau.py`.
+now you can run the game locally with
+a terminal interface using `python macau.py`.

+you can also run REST game server using `uvicorn macau_server:app`

 There are unit tests for this project.
 You can run tests using `pytest` in project directory.